taskflow/taskflow/README.md

   v.begin(),    // beg of range
   v.end(),      // end of range
-  sum,          // pass by reference std::plus<int>()
+  sum,          // pass by reference std::plus<int>(),
+  1             // execute one task at a time
 );
 // add dependencies via S and T.
 ```

-By default, the group size is 1.
 Changing the group size can force intra-group tasks to run sequentially
 and inter-group tasks to run in parallel.
 Depending on applications, different group sizes can result in significant performance hit.